gbdk-2020/gbdk-2020/docs/pages/03_using_gbdk.md

 ## SDCC
   - Const arrays declared with `somevar[n] = {x}` will __NOT__ get initialized with value `x`.
 This may change when the SDCC RLE initializer is fixed.
 Use memset for now if you need it.

-  - SDCC banked calls and @ref far_pointers in GBDK only save one byte for the ROM bank, so for example they are limtied to __bank 15__ max for MBC1 and __bank 255__ max for MBC5.
+  - SDCC banked calls and @ref far_pointers in GBDK only save one byte for the ROM bank, so for example they are limited to __bank 15__ max for MBC1 and __bank 255__ max for MBC5.
 See @ref banked_calls for more details.